 Holly is a natural organiser.
 Her work as producer/ director for film began in 2015 with the creation of ‘100 Miles and 2 Mouths’.
-In her previous life Holly has worked in various communications and campaigning roles from co-ordinating the Robin Hood Tax Campaign for Oxfam, the Digital Communications Officer at the Soil Association and in festival production - as well as a children’s tv presenter (amongst other things).
+In her previous life Holly has worked in various communications and campaigning roles from co-ordinating the Robin Hood Tax Campaign for Oxfam, to the Soil Association and in festival production - as well as a children’s tv presenter (amongst other things).

 Holly has a background in Human Rights (MA), Historical and Cultural Studies (BA Hons), and Art and Design (Foundation Diploma) - experience which has given her the relevant tools to identify and cultivate stories borne of a deep interest in the world in which we live.
 Storytelling is the reason why Holly makes films - and although her main interest may lie in grassroots documentaries promoting social change, Holly understands that there is a sense of political responsibility in all forms of storytelling.